zzyzxlab/tao.js/packages/docs/src/content/advanced/async-handlers.md

 # Async Handlers

+Async Handlers provide us with the option of reacting to Application Contexts set on the TAO in a "tangential" asynchronous execution outside of the normal line.

+Generally, this is used for creating side effects of the Application Context.

 ## Async not `async`

 In the TAO, Async Handlers are not `async` handlers, which are functions added